Beauty

 Can all hair types use lamellar water?

-While all hair colours and textures can use lamellar water, a formula specifically created for bleached hair, like Redken’s Extreme Bleach Recovery Lamellar Treatment, can provide dramatic results on chemically treated strands that need moisture.
 “When you colour your hair you [damage] about 10 to 15 percent of its internal structure and when hair is bleached, it’s around 20 percent,” explains Allard.
 Then damaging practices post-lightening, like using hot tools and leaving your hair unprotected in the sun, incurs even more damage, which makes using a lamellar treatment at home such a game-changer.
-Allard goes on to say that regular use may help bring back some of the strength and shine your hair had pre-bleach.
-Haven’t lightened your hair?
-You’ll likely still see benefits from using lamellar water.

 Does lamellar water *actually* mend hair damage?